Skip to main content

 SOAR Critical Components

-Using these five SOAR Critical Components, case managers play a central role in gathering complete, targeted, and relevant information for SSA and DDS, resulting in high-quality SSI/SSDI applications.
+Using these five SOAR Critical Components, case workers play a central role in gathering complete, targeted, and relevant information for SSA and DDS, resulting in high-quality SSI/SSDI applications.

 1. Serving as the Applicant's Representative